Jessica Simpson: 1999–2001: Breakthrough with early musical releases

-Work on her second album began in 2000, opting to record more "radio-friendly" and upbeat songs for the record.
-During the recording of the album, Simpson adopted a more mature public image, a decision Simpson and her record label made in hopes to achieve the success of artists such as Spears.
+Work on her second album began in 2000; during the recording of the album, Simpson adopted a more mature public image.
+In a July 2001, Simpson explained "I recorded [Sweet Kisses] when I was seventeen years old and I'm twenty-one [this month] so there is four years of growth involved."
 While working on the record, Simpson ended her relationship with Lachey to focus on furthering her career; however, the two reconciled romantically that September.
-In a July 2001 interview with Coventry Newspapers, Simpson explained "I recorded [Sweet Kisses] when I was seventeen years old and I'm twenty-one [this month] so there is four years of growth involved."
-Simpson released the record's title track, "Irresistible" (2001) as the lead single from the project in April.
-The single received a generally mixed reaction from critics due to its sexual themes, though it became her second top twenty hit on the Billboard Hot 100 chart.

-Simpson released her second studio album, Irresistible (2001), in May.
+Simpson released the record's title track, "Irresistible" as the lead single from the project in April 2001.
+The single became her second top twenty hit on the Billboard Hot 100 chart.
+Simpson released her second studio album, Irresistible, on May 25, 2001.
 The album sold 127,000 copies in the United States during its first week of release, debuting at number six on the Billboard 200 chart.
 Though the album's first week sales nearly doubled those of her previous effort, Irresistible failed to match the success of her debut album; the record earned a gold certification from the RIAA for sales of 500,000 copies.
-"A Little Bit" (2001), the album's second and final single, failed to achieve much success.
-To promote the record, Simpson embarked as a co-headliner on the Total Request Live Tour (2001) alongside artists such as Destiny's Child and Nelly.
-She later left the tour to launch her own DreamChaser Tour (2001), for which Simpson added choreography and backup dancers to her performances; the tour was canceled following the September 11 attacks.
+"A Little Bit", the album's second and final single, failed to achieve significant success.
+In July, Simpson began performing as a co-headliner on the Total Request Live Tour for the tour's first 14 dates, alongside artists such as Destiny's Child and Nelly.
+On August 7, Simpson embarked on the DreamChaser Tour, a 15-date tour of North America.